ikosmidis/XBX-supplementary/README.md

 `7.` [`code/xbx-vs-cn-beta.R`](code/xbx-vs-beta-crps.R) and
-[`code/xbx-vs-cn-ols.R`](code/xbx-vs-ols-crps.R) carry out the numerical experiments in Section S5 of the supplementary material document, and reproduce
+[`code/xbx-vs-cn-ols.R`](code/xbx-vs-ols-crps.R) carry out the numerical experiments in Section S6 of the supplementary material document, and reproduce

--   Figure S9 of the supplementary material document
--   Figure S10 of the supplementary material document
+-   Figures S11-S12 of the supplementary material document